-In connection with the Original Filing, under the direction of our Chief Executive Officer and our Chief Financial Officer, our management evaluated our disclosure controls and procedures, as defined in Rules 13a-15(e) and 15d-15(e) of the Exchange Act, and concluded that our disclosure controls and procedures were ineffective as of March 31, 2015.
-Subsequently, the Company's management has determined that the improper design of controls with respect to the calculation of the fair value of the Company's share based compensation was a deficiency in its internal control over financial reporting resulting from the material weakness identified at March 31, 2015.
-As a result, we did not maintain effective controls over the accounting with respect to measuring the fair value of stock options awarded to non-employees that had not yet vested, which led us to restate our consolidated financial statements.
-As of the date of this filing, we are still in the process of remediating the material weaknesses that caused our disclosure controls and procedures to not be effective.
+In connection with this annual report on Form 10-K, under the direction of our Chief Executive Officer and our Chief Financial Officer, our management has evaluated our disclosure controls and procedures, as defined in Rules 13a-15(e) and 15d-15(e) of the Exchange Act, and has concluded that our disclosure controls and procedures were ineffective as of March 31, 2015.
+As of the date of this filing, we are still in the process of remediating the material weakness that caused our disclosure controls and procedures to not be effective.